 It all starts with a job spec.
-As above, make sure this is clear and an exact description of the job.
+As above, make sure this is a clear and exact description of the job.
 Once you have done that, you can post the job spec on different channels.
 You can use social media such as Facebook, Linkedin and Twitter.
 Which nowadays is a popular medium for recruitment.
 You can also look at specific Facebook groups.
-Either a group on your area or of gardeners specifically.
+Either a group in your area or one for gardeners specifically.

 You can also use recommendations.
 Perhaps someone in your local network is familiar with gardeners that might be suited for you.
 Or the can recommend someone.

 So once you have people applying for your job, the real work starts.
 Time to select CVs, interview, and check references!
 It is really important to check references when you are recruiting. references will give you a really good indication of what someone’s previous experience is.
 And it’s also an important step in making sure the person is who they say they are.
 And their CV is correct!